Doha Classification | Adductor-Related Most Common | Multidisciplinary Management

 - Partial thickness tear

-- Bone marrow edema at pubic insertion
+- Bone marrow oedema at pubic insertion

-- Pubic bone marrow edema (bilateral often)
+- Pubic bone marrow oedema (bilateral often)

 - Secondary cleft sign (parasymphyseal cyst) - pathognomonic